the-events-calendar/the-events-calendar/readme.txt

 = [4.2.2.1] unreleased =

-* Fix - Issue that could lead to the generation of infinite recurring events
+* Fix - Issue that could lead to the generation of infinite recurring events (props to hydeaway and many others)

 = [4.2.2] 2016-07-06 =